Significant Accounting Policies

 2. Property, Plant and Equipments

-The Company has applied for the one time transition exemption of considering the carrying cost on the transition date i.e. September 22, 2020 as the deemed cost under InD AS.
-Hence regarded thereafter as historical cost."
+The Company has applied for the one time transition exemption of considering the carrying cost on the transition date i.e. September 22, 2020 as the deemed

 All other items of property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses, if any.
-Historical cost includes expenditure that is directly attributable to the acquisition of the items."
+Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.

-The company identifies and determines cost of each component/part of the plant and equipment separately, if the component/part has a cost which is significant to the total cost of the plant and equipment and has useful life that is materially different from that of the remaining plant and equipment."
+The company identifies and determines cost of each component/part of the plant and equipment separately, if the component/part has a cost which is significant to the total cost of the plant and equipment and has useful life that is materially different from that of the remaining plant and equipment.

-Gains or losses arising from derecognition of tangible property, plant and equipment are measured as the difference between the net disposal proceeds and the carrying amount of
+Gains or losses arising from derecognition of tangible property, plant and equipment are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the Statement of Profit and loss when the asset is derecognized.

 Depreciation in respect of Property, Plant and Equipment is provided on straight line basis in accordance with Schedule II of Companies Act 2013.
 Cost incurred on assets under development are disclosed under capital work in progress and not depreciated till asset is ready to use.